Daimler (ETR:DAI) Given a €95.00 Price Target at Jefferies Financial Group

-Daimler (ETR:DAI) has been given a €95.00 ($111.76) price target by analysts at Jefferies Financial Group in a report issued on Friday, Borsen Zeitung reports.
+Daimler (ETR:DAI) has been given a €95.00 ($111.76) price target by analysts at Jefferies Financial Group in a research note issued to investors on Thursday, Borsen Zeitung reports.
 The firm currently has a “buy” rating on the stock.
-Jefferies Financial Group’s target price suggests a potential upside of 28.76% from the company’s previous close.
+Jefferies Financial Group’s price objective would indicate a potential upside of 26.38% from the company’s previous close.

-A number of other equities analysts have also weighed in on the stock.
-Oddo Bhf set a €60.00 ($70.59) price target on shares of Daimler and gave the company a “neutral” rating in a report on Wednesday, February 3rd.
-The Goldman Sachs Group set a €100.00 ($117.65) target price on shares of Daimler and gave the company a “buy” rating in a research note on Friday, April 16th.
-Deutsche Bank Aktiengesellschaft set a €80.00 ($94.12) target price on shares of Daimler and gave the company a “buy” rating in a research note on Monday.
-Barclays set a €100.00 ($117.65) target price on shares of Daimler and gave the company a “buy” rating in a research note on Friday, April 9th.
-Finally, Kepler Capital Markets set a €78.00 ($91.76) target price on shares of Daimler and gave the company a “buy” rating in a research note on Friday, February 19th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and thirteen have given a buy rating to the company.
-The stock presently has a consensus rating of “Buy” and a consensus price target of €78.69 ($92.57).
+Other equities research analysts also recently issued research reports about the company.
+Independent Research set a €88.00 ($103.53) price objective on Daimler and gave the company a “buy” rating in a report on Monday.
+Sanford C. Bernstein set a €90.00 ($105.88) target price on Daimler and gave the stock a “buy” rating in a report on Monday, February 15th.
+Barclays set a €115.00 ($135.29) price target on Daimler and gave the stock a “buy” rating in a research report on Monday.
+Nord/LB set a €78.00 ($91.76) price target on shares of Daimler and gave the company a “neutral” rating in a research note on Friday, April 23rd.
+Finally, UBS Group set a €78.00 ($91.76) price target on shares of Daimler and gave the stock a “neutral” rating in a research report on Friday, April 23rd.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and thirteen have given a buy rating to the company.
+Daimler has an average rating of “Buy” and an average target price of €80.56 ($94.78).

 Daimler AG, together its subsidiaries, develops and manufactures passenger cars, trucks, vans, and buses in Germany and internationally.
 It operates through Mercedes-Benz Cars & Vans, Daimler Trucks and Buses, and Daimler Mobility segments.
 The Mercedes-Benz Cars segment offers premium and luxury vehicles of the Mercedes-Benz brand, including the Mercedes-AMG, Mercedes-Maybach, and Mercedes-EQ brands; small cars under the smart brand name; and ecosystem of Mercedes-Benz under the Mercedes me brand, as well as vans and related services under the Mercedes-Benz and Freightliner brands.